MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-configuration-import-v10.md

 :::moniker range="=azure-pipelines"

 **`Tags`** - **Tags**<br>
 `string`.
 Optional.
-Use when `FileContentProfile EndsWith default`.<br>
+Use when `FileContentProfile is appconfig/default`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies one or more tags that should be added to key-value settings being pushed to App Configuration.
+Specifies one or more tags that should be added to key-value settings being imported to App Configuration.
 Tags should be of a valid JSON format and can span multiple lines.
 Example: `{"tag1": "value1", "tag2": "value2"}`.
 <!-- :::editable-content-end::: -->
 <br>